bjcull/bjcull.github.com/_posts/2016-01-21-angular2-routing-with-asp-net-core-1.md

 published: true
 ---

-Redirect any URL to the correct angular route when using ASP.NET Core 1 and HTML5 routing.
-If you're using Angular 2 with ASP.NET static file serving, you'll have no doubt run into the fact that once you've navigated to a different angular route, you can't refresh the page.
-You'll get a 404 error becuase the new URL no longer points to a valid file.
+Redirect any URL to the correct Angular route when using ASP.NET Core 1 and HTML5 routing.
+If you're using Angular 2 with ASP.NET static file serving, you'll have no doubt run into the fact that once you've navigated to a different Angular route, you can't refresh the page.
+You'll get a 404 error because the new URL no longer points to a valid file.

-Instead we want to route all requests for angular routes to the root page, usually index.html.
+Instead we want to route all requests for Angular routes to the root page, usually index.html.
 Angular will then go figure out which page to load based on the URL.

 ## Angular 2 Middleware for ASP.NET Core

-Here is what you need to put into your `startup.cs` to get your angular 2 app served correctly.
+Here is what you need to put into your `startup.cs` to get your Angular 2 app served correctly.

     public class Startup
     {